bantolov/RhetosWorkshop/Day1/day1.md

 Assignment:

-1. Follow the steps in the Prerequisites article (<https://github.com/Rhetos/Rhetos/wiki/Prerequisites>) to make sure that you have all the application development tools needed for this workshop.
+1. Follow the steps in the Prerequisites article (<https://github.com/Rhetos/Rhetos/wiki/Prerequisites>) to make sure that you have all the application development tools needed for this workshop
+   * Install all tools from "Recommended application development environment".
-   * Make sure to install IntelliSense support for Rhetos DSL.
+   * Make sure to install Visual Studio 2022 IntelliSense support for Rhetos DSL.
+   * Other texts editors from "Configure your text editor for Rhetos DSL scripts" are not needed for this workshop.

 ## What is Rhetos